hiakki/ParleyAI/README.md

 $env:MODEL_FAMILY='custom'
 $env:MODEL_PATH='C:\models\my-model.gguf'
 $env:CTX='4096'
-$env:GPU_LAYERS='99'
 $env:BATCH_SIZE='512'
 .\start_windows.bat
 ```
 > Chat template is auto-detected from the GGUF metadata by llama-server.
-Adjust CTX and GPU_LAYERS based on model size and your hardware.
+GPU offloading is automatic — llama-server's auto-fit determines the optimal number of layers for your VRAM.
+Override with `GPU_LAYERS=N` only if needed.

 ### Recommended Directory Structure for Models